 What Are The Requirements For A Reverse Mortgage, And How Can You Get Started?

-For senior homeowners who want to supplement their income in retirement, a reverse mortgage may make sense.
-But this unique financial product isn’t for everyone and certain reverse mortgage requirements must be met to qualify for this type of loan.
+For senior homeowners who want to supplement their income in retirement, a reverse mortgage can seem very attractive.
+But this unique financial product isn’t for everyone, and certain reverse mortgage requirements must be met to qualify for this type of loan.

 What Is A Reverse Mortgage?

 A reverse mortgage is a loan that allows you to borrow against the equity in your home.
 The loan proceeds you receive from the reverse mortgage first pay off your existing mortgage, if you have one, and any remaining money can be used however you like.